Nigeria leaf-toed gecko

 The Nigeria leaf-toed gecko (Hemidactylus ansorgii) is a species of lizard in the family Gekkonidae.
 The species is native to western Africa.

 Etymology

 The specific name, ansorgii, is in honor of William John Ansorge, a physician who collected natural history specimens in Africa.

 Geographic range

 H. ansorgii is found in Benin, Cameroon, Ghana, Ivory Coast, Liberia, Nigeria, and Togo.

+Habitat

+The preferred natural habitat of H. ansorgii is forest, at altitudes from sea level to 1,480 m, and it has also been found in teak plantations.

+Diet

+H. ansorgii preys upon insects and spiders.